 What is the KM plotter?

-The Kaplan Meier plotter is capable to assess the correlation between the expression of all genes (mRNA, miRNA, protein) and survival in 30k+ samples from 21 tumor types including breast, ovarian, lung, & gastric cancer.
-Sources for the databases include GEO, EGA, and TCGA.
-Primary purpose of the tool is a meta-analysis based discovery and validation of survival biomarkers for cancer research.
+The Kaplan Meier plotter is capable of assessing the correlation between the expression of all genes (mRNA, miRNA, protein, & DNA) and survival in 35k+ samples from 21 tumor types.
+Applied statistical tools include Cox proportional hazards regression and the computation of the False Discovery Rate.
+With 20,000 analyses per day, the KM-plotter is a worldwide reference for the discovery and validation of survival biomarkers.

 --------------------------------------------------------------------------------------------------------------------------